isomerpages/nea-sgclean/pages/terms-of-use.md

 ---
-layout: simple-page
-title: Terms of Use
+title: Privacy Statement
-permalink: /terms-of-use/
+permalink: /privacy/
-breadcrumb: Terms of Use
 ---

 ### **General Terms and Conditions on the Use of the Isomer Pages Website**

 #### **General Legal Information**